open-cogsci/osdoc/content/pages/manual/forms/custom.md

 There are two ways to create custom forms.
 You can:

-- Use the FORM_BASE plug-in, and specify your form using OpenSesame script.
+- Use the FORM_BASE plugin, and specify your form using OpenSesame script.
 - Use the `libopensesame.widgets` package and create your form using Python code.
 The Python way is slightly more flexible, but for most purposes both ways can be used.

 ### Creating forms using OpenSesame script

 We will create the form described above using OpenSesame script.
-First, drag the FORM_BASE plug-in into your experiment.
+First, drag the FORM_BASE plugin into your experiment.
 Click on the newly created item to open its tab.
 Next, click on the 'Edit script' button (with the terminal icon), in the top-right of the tab area.
 This will open the script editor.
 Enter the following script to generate the form described above (see the comments for explanations).

 ~~~
 # Margins are defined as "top;right;bottom;left".
 Each value corresponds to a